FAQ Livestream Concerts

 - Check your internet connection.
 Does the WiFi work?
 You can also switch to your 4G or cable network.

-- Check if you are using the right internet browser and whether it is the most up-to-date version.
+- Check if you are using the right internet browser.
 Suitable browsers are Google Chrome, Firefox, Edge and Safari.

 - Check if you have accepted the cookies on the Classicnl website.